codesankalp/TODO-CLI/README.md

 ### 5. Mark a todo item as completed

-Use the `done` command to mark a todo item as completed by its number.
+The `done` command to mark a todo item as completed by its number.

 ```
 $ ./todo done 1